-General Distribution Original: English and Korean
+General Distribution Original: Arabic, English

-Protocol Additional to the Agreement of 31

-October 1975 between the Government of the

-Republic of Korea and the International Atomic

-Energy Agency for the Application of

-Safeguards in Connection with the Treaty on the

-Non-Proliferation of Nuclear Weapons
+Protocol Additional to the Agreement between the Republic of Iraq and the International Atomic Energy Agency for the Application of Safeguards in Connection with the Treaty on the Non-Proliferation of Nuclear Weapons

-- 1. The text of the Protocol Additional to the Agreement of 31 October 1975 between the Government of the Republic of Korea and the International Atomic Energy Agency for the Application of Safeguards in Connection with the Treaty on the Non-Proliferation of Nuclear Weapons is reproduced in the Annex to this document for the information of all Members.
-The Additional Protocol was approved by the Board of Governors on 24 March 1999 and signed in Vienna on 21 June 1999. - 2.
-Pursuant to Article 17 of the Additional Protocol, the Protocol entered into force on 19 February 2004, the date on which the Agency received from the Republic of Korea written notification that the Republic of Korea's statutory and/or constitutional requirements for entry into force had been met.
+- 1. The text of the Protocol Additional to the Agreement between the Republic of Iraq and the International Atomic Energy Agency for the Application of Safeguards in Connection with the Treaty on the Non-Proliferation of Nuclear Weapons is reproduced in this document for the information of all Members.
+The Board of Governors approved the Additional Protocol on 24 September 2008.
+It was signed on 9 October 2008 in Vienna. - 2.
+Pursuant to Article 17 of the Additional Protocol, the Protocol will enter into force on the date the Agency receives from Iraq written notification that Iraq's statutory and/or constitutional requirements for entry into force have been met.
+Iraq notified the Agency that it will, pending entry into force, apply the Protocol provisionally as of 17 February 2010.
+Consequently, as of 17 February 2010 the Protocol is being applied provisionally.

-&lt;sup>1 Reproduced in document INFCIRC/236
+&lt;sup>1 Reproduced in document INFCIRC/172.